Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A man doing burpees inside the gym

-Burpee endurance ladder is one of the best EMOM workouts to include in your fitness routine and build whole-body endurance.
+The burpee endurance ladder is one of the best EMOM workouts to include in your fitness routine and build whole-body endurance.

-Bodyweight EMOM workouts such as the burpee endurance ladder are excellent for challenging your body's muscular endurance and cardiorespiratory capacity.
+Bodyweight EMOM workouts, such as the burpee endurance ladder, are excellent for challenging your body's muscular endurance and cardiorespiratory capacity.

 Here is the entire endurance and cardio-based EMOM workout with burpees: